Quantum Chebyshev Probabilistic Models for Fragmentation Functions: Introduction

-In this work, we propose a multivariate quantum probabilistic model that represents HEP data for several correlated variables, and apply it to describe FF for the hadronization process.
-Specifically, we develop quantum Chebyshev probabilistic models (QCPMs) with generalized Chebyshev feature maps and a correlation circuit for multivariate probability distributions~\cite{williams2023quantum,Wu2024QHT}.
+In this work, we propose a multivariate quantum probabilistic model that represents HEP data involving several correlated variables, and apply it to describe FFs for the hadronization process.
+Specifically, we develop Quantum Chebyshev Probabilistic Models (QCPMs) with shifted Chebyshev feature maps and a correlation circuit for multivariate probability distributions~\cite{williams2023quantum,Wu2024QHT}.
 Our approach allows encoding models \textit{explicitly} in the basis of orthogonal Chebyshev polynomials, and transform trained QML models of variables $z$ and $Q$ into the bivariate distribution $p(z,Q)$ ready for sampling.
 Such approach provides an ability to infer correlations between variables, giving an insight into HEP data, as well as augmenting HEP datasets with generative modeling on extended grids that grow exponentially with the system size.
+While classical approaches such as~\cite{Bertone:2017xsf} focus on fitting frameworks that provide statistically robust estimations of FF uncertainties, our approach differs in scope and goals.
+We do not aim to quantify uncertainties; instead, we go beyond traditional polynomial parametrizations of FFs.
+Using the Chebyshev feature map, we build a more flexible and expressive representation that can capture complex structures missed by standard fits.
+Furthermore, our method allows efficient interpolation, with resolution growing exponentially with the number of qubits.
+QPCM training uses small circuits to keep optimization tractable.
+After training, we exploit the exponential growth of Hilbert space with qubit count to sample at higher resolutions.
+This separation of training and sampling demonstrates QPCM’s interpolation ability without exceeding classical simulation limits, highlighting its potential for efficient, high-resolution sampling with low training cost.
+The small number of qubits required for both training and sampling makes hardware execution feasible and also allows efficient simulation using tensor networks.
+However, scaling the sampling to a larger number of qubits for extremely high resolution would require a bond dimension that grows exponentially, which may limit the performance of the tensor network implementation.